DevExpress/XAF-Blazor-Kubernetes-example/README.md

-# XAF-Blazor-Kubernetes-example
+# Deploy an XAF Application to a Kubernetes Cluster

+Follow the instruction in this example to deploy an XAF Blazor application to a Kubernetes cluster and enable horizontal autoscaling.

+The repository contains the following useful resources:

-This example shows how to deploy XAF Blazor application to the Kubernetes cluster and to enable horizontal autoscaling.
-You can find here `Dockerfile` for publishing an app to the Linux container, and *.yaml files, describing deploying app to Kubernetes cluster with MSSQL database engine container, Horizontal Pod Autoscaler and Ingress.
+* a `Dockerfile` that helps you publish an app to a Linux container
+* *.yaml files that help you deploy an app to a Kubernetes cluster with Microsoft SQL Server database engine container, Horizontal Pod Autoscaler, and Ingress

-The diagram below shows how our cluster looks:
+The diagram below illustrates the cluster architecture:

 ![Cluster diagram](/images/cluster-diagram.png)

-This application was tested with locally-running cluster (https://k3s.io/) and [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/).
-The maximum pod replicas number (20) allowed working for 300 concurrent users.
-The AKS cluster with two nodes (each machine like B4ms: 4 Cores, 16 GB RAM) also can operate with such number of pod replicas and such load.
+We tested the application in two types of clusters: locally-run [K3s](https://k3s.io/) and [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/).
+The maximum pod replica number (20) allowed 300 concurrent users.
+An AKS cluster needs two nodes (B4ms machines: 4 Cores, 16 GB RAM) to operate with such a number of pod replicas and the same load.

-## Getting started
+## Get Started

-1. Install Docker Engine or Docker Desktop.
+### 1. Install Docker Engine or Docker Desktop

-2. Clone this repository.
+### 2. Clone this repository

-3. Build a docker image.
+### 3. Build a docker image

 To pass a nuget source url safely, we need to use [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information) and the `--secret` flag:
 ```
 DOCKER_BUILDKIT=1 docker build -t your_docker_hub_id/xaf-container-example --secret id=dxnuget,src=<( echo your_devexpress_nuget_source_url ) .
 ```